-2 sets of water quality monitoring were carried out on 28 October and 11 November 2008 at 8 marine and 6 freshwater monitoring locations.
-No water sample was taken at M_RO2 (marine station) and monitoring would only be carried out when desalination plant is in operation.
-For F_Filter (fresh water station), no filter effluent was discharging during sampling and, thus no water sample was taken.
-No rainstorm events was recorded during this reporting month.
+2 sets of water quality monitoring were carried out on 5 and 21 January 2009 at 9 marine and 6 freshwater monitoring locations.
+For F\Filter (fresh water station), no filter effluent was discharging during sampling and, thus no water sample was taken.
+No rainstorm event was recorded during this reporting month.

-Exceedances found at marine stations (M_Marsh, TTC and KS) and freshwater stations (F_DA, F_DB, F_DC, Lake 1D and F_Inland M) are considered non-project related during the reporting month.
+Exceedances found at marine stations (M\Marsh, TTC and KS) and freshwater stations (F\DA, F\DB, F\DC, Lake 1D and F\Inland M) are considered non-project related during the reporting month.

 According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season.
-The dry season monitoring will be carried out in December 2008, February 2009, December 2009 and February 2010 throughout the 2-year EM&A operation phase monitoring.
+The dry season monitoring will be carried out in February 2009, December 2009 and February 2010 throughout the 2-year EM&A operation phase monitoring.
 Monthly monitoring for pesticides is required during wet season.
-Therefore, it is not require to carry out pesticides monitoring at East Course during the reporting month.